sverrevi/Pokemon-trainer/README.md

 ### Authors
-The authors of this work are Erik Skryseth and Sverre Vinje
+The authors of this work are Erik Skryseth and Sverre Vinje.